 Success stories do not just happen overnight.
 They take time, and the latest chapter in Duke basketball is no exception.
 Krzyzewski inherited a Duke squad in 1980-81 with a thin talent base outside of All-America Gene Banks, Kenny Dennard and Vince Taylor.
-The squad hustled its way to a bid in the NIT, but it was obvious the recruiting trail was Krzyzewski’s only answer if the team was to succeed over the long run.
+The squad hustled its way to a bid in the NIT, but it was obvious that the recruiting trail was Krzyzewski’s only answer if the team was to succeed in the long run.

 He landed a recruiting class in 1982 made up of Johnny Dawkins, Mark Alarie, David Henderson, Jay Bilas and Weldon Williams.
 It was rated one of the nation’s best and put Duke on the map to stay.
 Joining that powerful group was guard Tommy Amaker in 1983.
 Duke won 24 games with that nucleus in 1984 and earned the first NCAA bid under Coach K.

 The role of leadership again fell to the senior class in 1988-89.
-This time it was the National Player of the Year Danny Ferry, Quin Snyder and John Smith taking the reins.
+This time, it was the National Player of the Year Danny Ferry, Quin Snyder and John Smith taking the reins.
 They guided the team to another trip to the NCAA Final Four with a win over heavily favored Georgetown in the East Regional final.

 In 1989-90, seniors Alaa Abdelnaby, Robert Brickey and Phil Henderson led the way to the Final Four with a 29-9 record, landing just one game shy of the title in Denver.
 The group won its third consecutive East Regional championship with an overtime triumph over top-seeded Connecticut.

-In 1992, the stage was set for an unprecedented chapter in college basketball history and Coach K and his squad were up to the task.
-Behind National Player of the Year Christian Laettner and fellow All-Americas Bobby Hurley and Grant Hill, the Blue Devils rolled to a 34-2 record and held the No. 1 ranking from start to finish (18 polls).
+In 1992, the stage was set for an unprecedented chapter in college basketball history, and Coach K and his squad were up to the task.
+Behind National Player of the Year Christian Laettner and fellow All-Americans Bobby Hurley and Grant Hill, the Blue Devils rolled to a 34-2 record and held the No. 1 ranking from start to finish (18 polls).
 Duke won its second consecutive NCAA crown with a 71-51 victory over Michigan.
 Along the way, the Blue Devils captured their fifth consecutive regional championship, won the ACC regular season and tournament titles and equaled the school record to that point for ACC victories with 14.

 In 1993-94, the Blue Devils and Coach K were back knocking at the door of another national championship.
 Duke piled up a 28-6 overall record, won the ACC regular season championship, was ranked from start to finish in the nation’s top 10, captured the Southeast Regional title with an upset win over top-seeded Purdue and advanced to the national championship game before bowing to Arkansas, 76-72, in Charlotte.

-The Blue Devils finished the 1998-99 campaign equaling the NCAA record for most wins with 37, winning the NCAA East Regional title, winning the ACC Tournament for the first time since 1992, recording the first 16-0 record in the ACC regular season, securing a school-record 32-game winning streak during the year and wrapping it all up as the NCAA runner-ups.
+The Blue Devils finished the 1998-99 campaign equaling the Duke record for most wins with 37, winning the NCAA East Regional title, capturing the ACC Tournament crown for the first time since 1992, recording the first 16-0 record in the ACC regular season, securing a school-record 32-game winning streak during the year and wrapping it all up as the NCAA runner-ups.
 Elton Brand was the consensus National Player of the Year, Shane Battier was the NABC National Defensive Player of the Year and Trajan Langdon was a first team All-America for Duke.

-Under Krzyzewski’s guidance, not one, but two of his student-athletes earned National Player of the Year awards in 2001 (Shane Battier was the consensus selection while Jason Williams earned the NABC award).
+Under Krzyzewski’s guidance, not one, but two of his student-athletes earned National Player of the Year awards in 2001 (Shane Battier was the consensus selection, while Jason Williams earned the NABC award).
 It was the first time in college basketball history that two players from the same team received National Player of the Year recognition by the major outlets.
-Battier and Williams were both unanimous first team All-Americas, and Battier, the sixth overall pick in the 2001 NBA Draft, earned his third consecutive National
+Battier and Williams were both unanimous first team All-Americans, and Battier, the sixth overall pick in the 2001 NBA Draft, earned his third consecutive National

 “I thoroughly loved coaching these kids,” said Krzyzewski following the 2001 national title.
 “They’ve been so good.
 They’ve given me their hearts, their minds, and not only that, they’ve given it to each other … I get real close to the guys on my team.
 That’s the most rewarding thing about what I do.”